QUOTES-Cricket-Reactions to Kohli stepping down as India test skipper | Sports-Games

 You can be very proud of what you have achieved so far, and for sure, your name will be up there among the best leaders in world cricket."
 FORMER INDIA BATSMAN VIRENDER SEHWAG "Many Congratulations #ViratKohli on an outstanding career as India's Test Captain.

-Following are reactions to cricketer Virat Kohli stepping https://www.reuters.com/lifestyle/sports/kohli-steps-downs-india-test-captain-2022-01-15 down as the captain of the test team after seven years on Saturday.
+Following are reactions to India's Virat Kohli stepping https://www.reuters.com/lifestyle/sports/kohli-steps-downs-india-test-captain-2022-01-15 down as the captain of the test team after seven years on Saturday.
 INDIAN CRICKET BOARD (BCCI)

 "BCCI congratulates #TeamIndia captain @imVkohli for his admirable leadership qualities that took the test team to unprecedented heights.
 He led India in 68 matches and has been the most successful captain with 40 wins."
 BCCI SECRETARY JAY SHAH